DPDK/dpdk/doc/guides/nics/ena.rst

      timer service.
 Setting this parameter to 0 disables this feature.
 Maximum allowed value is 60 seconds.

+   * **enable_llq** (default 1)

+     Determines whenever the driver should use the LLQ (if it's available) or not.

+     **NOTE: On the 6th generation AWS instances disabling LLQ may lead to a huge performance degradation.
+In general disabling LLQ is highly not recommended!**

 **ENA Configuration Parameters**

    * **Number of Queues**